Kyungjin-Hwang/211117UCLALecture/README.md

-# Research for social Media language
+# Research for social media language with crawling
 ### Special lecture at UCLA Department of Spanish and Portugues on November 17, 2021

-This repository is for sharing special lecture materials on social media language.
+This repository is for sharing special lecture materials about social media language with crawling

 If you have any questions, please send an email to the email address below.